ckclassrooms/final-project-proposal-work/README.md

 ## Include a short textual description of what MVP (minimum viable product) you will be aiming to complete by the end of week 13.
  - By week 13.
 User will be able to input their text notes and add it in our database
+ - When user search a keyword.
+Notes with that keywords will come up as results

 ## What does your application do?